-- Not all neo-epitopes are created equal! - Some neo-epitopes may suppress immune responses due to their homology with self-sequences. - We designed a new highly immunogenic CT26 neoantigen-based vaccine enhanced for both CD4 and CD8 T effector content and devoid of selflike epitopes. - Our vaccine induced strong IFNγ ELISpot responses and multifunctional CD4+ and CD8+ T cell responses. - Co-administration of self-like MHC II neo-epitopes with our vaccine reduced its immunogenicity by 5-fold.
+- Not all neo-epitopes are created equal! - Some neo-epitopes may suppress immune responses due to their homology with self-sequences. - We designed a new highly immunogenic CT26 neoantigen-based vaccine enhanced for both CD4 and CD8 T effector content and devoid of selflike epitopes. - Our vaccine induced strong IFNγ ELISpot responses and multifunctional CD4+ and CD8+ T cell responses. - Co-administration of computationally predicted inhibitory MHC II neoepitopes with our vaccine reduced its immunogenicity by 5-fold.